Gastric/Stomach

 If the cancer cannot be removed, you may have surgery to help control some symptoms of stomach cancer.

-Surgery to remove stomach cancer
+Surgery to remove Stomach Cancer

 If stomach cancer is found early, has not spread or has not spread far you may be able to have surgery to remove it.